aklump/web_package/README.md

 If develop branches should be pushed to `git_remote`.
 Set to `auto` and you will not be prompted first.

 *Due to the nature of master branches, I have purposly omitted that shortcut feature.
 Instead you will need to manually push your master branches.*

+###info_file: `(string)`
+(Optional) If you have more than one .info file and you need to force Web Package to use the correct one then add this option.
+The name of the file containing the version info.

 ##Smaller Projects (No Development Branch)
 For some projects or workflows it does not make sense to maintain both a master and a development branch, say for a MediaWiki extension.
 In such a case, you might want to set the configuration like this for maximum benefit from Web Package.